Bielesz/smart-brain-api/README.md

 You can grab Clarifai API key [here](https://www.clarifai.com/)

+Check front end code in this [repo](https://github.com/Bielesz/smart-brain)

-** Make sure you use postgreSQL instead of mySQL for this code base.
+\*\* Make sure you use postgreSQL instead of mySQL for this code base.